 As a result of a generous donation by the Gene Haas Foundation, scholarship funds are available to students in the Precision Machining program.
 First-time freshmen applicants may receive $1,500, and other students in the program may receive up to $2,500 depending on grades and performance.
 To apply for the Haas Foundation scholarship and others, contact Financial Aid at (660) 530- 5834 or firstname.lastname@example.org.

 Highly skilled precision machinists are in demand by manufacturers everywhere, providing excellent employment opportunities in a variety of machining-related occupations.
-Salaries range from $29,670 to $44,240.
+Annual mean wage in Central Missouri ranges from $43,890 to $46,570.

 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).

 This program is offered at the Sedalia campus.
 The video below is a tour of our Sedalia campus facilities.